CDLUC3/ezid/templates/doc/apidoc.2.rst

 Batch processing
 ----------------

-The EZID API does not support batch operations on identifiers (other than batch downloading and harvesting of metadata, described in the next two sections), but it is possible to achieve much the same result using the Python command line tool (see `Python command line tool`_ above) combined with some shell scripting.
-For example, to mint 100 test ARK identifiers and print the identifiers:
+The EZID API does not directly support batch processing, but we do provide two client tools, linked from this documentation, that can simplify the work of scripting a batch job.
+First and most generally, the `Python command line tool`_ can exercise all API functions and is straightforward to script.
+For example, to mint and print 100 test ARK identifiers:

 .. parsed-literal::